What is Washington’s Mental Health Referral Service for Children and Teens?

 How to Use the Mental Health Referral Service

-- Providers, learn more about the service.
+Primary care providers, learn more about the service.

 Washington’s Mental Health Referral Service keeps a database of mental health providers that we update each day.
 Information comes from health plan provider lists and other sources that we check for accuracy.
 Our staff also calls mental health providers in different parts of the state to see if they have openings.
-Providers can contact us to be added to the database.

 The database includes:

 - If the mental health provider has openings for new patients